encrptojd/A-Shift-picker-automation/README.md

    > The extension will be able to run code that has not been reviewed by Google.
 Only enable this if you trust the script and understand the risks.

-4. Log in to your Amazon account.
+4. Log in to your **A account**.

 5. Apply your preferred filters:
    - Select desired locations.
-   - Choose **Part-Time** or **Full-Time** shifts (optional).
+   - Choose **Part-Time** or **Full-Time** options (optional).

-6. Click **Apply** to start searching for available shifts.
+6. Click **Apply** to start searching for available opportunities.

-7. Wait for shifts to appear and enjoy! 🎉
+7. Wait for results to appear and enjoy! 🎉

 ---

 ## ⚠️ Disclaimer

 This script is intended for educational and personal use only.
-Use it responsibly and in accordance with Amazon's terms of service.
+Use it responsibly and in accordance with the applicable Terms of Service.

 # 🌐 RapidApply

-RapidApply is a Tampermonkey automation userscript for monitoring and reacting to Amazon shift availability workflows in real time.
+RapidApply is a Tampermonkey automation userscript for monitoring and reacting to workflow availability in real time.

-It supports instant shift detection, automated interaction flows, alarm notifications, and React-compatible event handling for dynamic SPA pages.
+It supports instant detection, automated interaction flows, alarm notifications, and React-compatible event handling for dynamic SPA pages.

 ---

 # 🚀 Features

-- ⚡ Instant shift detection
+- ⚡ Instant availability detection
 - 🔄 Auto refresh & monitoring
 - 🖱️ React-compatible mouse event automation
 - 🔔 Continuous local alarm system